Do Bananas Have Too Much Sugar?

 While fruit does consist of sugar, fruit's kind of sugar is so much better for you than the sugar you add to your coffee and eat in candy and baked goods.
 And the sugar in fruit comes with plenty of health-enhancing vitamins and minerals.

 Let's take a look at the sugar content of a banana.
 A medium banana contains 105 calories and 14 grams of sugar, per the USDA National Nutrient Database.
 That's less than the amount you'd get from a medium apple and more than you'd get from a cup of diced watermelon.
+For more info on the calories in a banana and whether or not bananas are considered a healthy snack, check out our story How Many Calories Are In a Banana?.

 In that medium banana, you get a lot of nutrients.
 The fruit provides 3 grams of cholesterol-level-helping fiber, making it a good source.
 And you get 422 milligrams of blood-pressure-helping potassium, which is 9% of the daily value.
 The banana also delivers 10 grams of immunity-helping vitamin C, providing 11% of the daily value.